-Significantly, Saturn is the traditional ruler of Aquarius and is said to most easily express its best qualities when placed here.
+Significantly, Saturn is the traditional ruler of Aquarius.
+Saturn in Aquarius means its best qualities can be expressed when placed here.

 What makes this cycle even more important is the fact that Jupiter will also meet up with Saturn in Aquarius (a major conjunction) at the end of 2020, marking this year as a major turning point in terms of technology, innovation and massive social change.

 In case you need convincing on how astrology mirrors social change, we can get a sense of what Saturn’s passage through Aquarius means by tracing what happened last time it was in this sign.

 Saturn in Aquarius 1991

 In Feb 1991, Saturn also stepped into Aquarius.
 This year saw the birth of the World Wide Web, with the internet being released to the public on August 6th.